iMac7/rsk-java-cli/README.md

 Use --example for `contract` and `deploy` commands to use the example artifacts provided

-Emoji rendering may be problematic sometimes, should not affect functionality

 Install globally on your system by adding one of the run scripts to `PATH`